Cray-HPE/docs-csm/troubleshooting/known_issues/iuf_waits_for_ten_mins.md

 If an IUF session is abruptly terminated (e.g., using Ctrl+C), the running workflow is also terminated.
 Although IUF stores workflow data in a state file `(activity_dict.yaml)`, the termination causes the workflow status to become "Unknown."

 When IUF attempts to retrieve the workflow status, it fails because the workflow no longer exists.
-This results in a discrepancy between the activity data stored by IUF and the `argo` workflow server.
+This results in a discrepancy between the activity data stored by IUF and the `Argo` workflow server.

 ## Workaround Description